DCU-NLG/dcu-nlg.github.io/_posts/papers/2022-04-21-a-survey-of-recent-error-annotation-schemes-for-automatically-generated-text.md

 ---
 title: A survey of recent error annotation schemes for automatically generated text
-venue: Proceedings of the 2nd Workshop on Natural Language Generation, Evaluation …, 2022
+venue: Proceedings of the 2nd workshop on natural language generation, evaluation …, 2022
 names: R Huidrom, A Belz
 tags: ''